TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 - Videos
 - AzureKB and document links
 <br>
-Note: If you have several solutions, consider presenting them accordian-style using Section tags (see example).-->
+Note: If you have several solutions, consider presenting them accordian-style using Section tags.
+For example:
 :::Section section_name:::
+-->

 ### Solution
 <!--Level heading 3 required.
 Solutions can include diagnostics, procedures, videos, and inline images.
 Order your solutions in the body so the most common solutions are at the top.